 - International and intercultural communication skills with clients and partners

 - Navigating new environments

 The University features several styles of study abroad experiences.
 These include faculty-led programs, reciprocal exchange programs, and direct enrollment programs.
 The Academic Advisors in Communication can help you determine the right option for you.
 Study Abroad lists hundreds and hundreds of programs in locations all over the world that are great options for Communication and for Telecommunication Media Studies students.

 These programs highlight a particular region or area of study and draw upon the unique skills and insights of faculty members.
 Texas A&M faculty oversee every aspect of these programs.
 In the case of COMM to Italy, Communication faculty members lead a group of COMM and TCMS majors and COMM minors.

-- COMM to Italy: Faculty-led program to the Santa Chiara Study Center in Castiglion Fiorentino in the Tuscany region of Italy.
-Watch for news of COMM to Italy Spring 2017.
+- COMM to Italy (webpage): Faculty-led program to the Santa Chiara Study Center in Castiglion Fiorentino in the Tuscany region of Italy.
+Study abroad link.

 See the Study Abroad website for other Faculty-Led programs open to COMM and TCMS majors.

 Texas A&M maintains a diverse global network of institutions who “exchange” students each semester.
 Texas A&M students pay only their Texas A&M tuition and fees, enroll directly in the foreign institution, and do not pay any tuition or fees to the host university (with the exception of local housing/boarding costs.)
 The costs of these programs are among the lowest of study abroad options.
 In many cases, courses are taught in English, but in others, foreign language proficiency is required.
 The Department of Communication features a REEP to Barcelona, Spain.